 In order to keep the power plant from overheating, utility companies pump in water to cool things off.
-The average coal power plant uses between 3500 and 28,000 gallons of water to produce a megawatt hour of electricity.
+The average coal power plant uses between 3500 and 28,000 gallons of water to produce a megawatt-hour of electricity.
 That adds up to billions of gallons of water every single year!
-When you use electricity, you’re indirectly using water, and by cutting your energy use, you can help reduce water use at power plants.
+When you use electricity, you’re indirectly using water, and by cutting your electricity use, you can help reduce water use at power plants.

 How to Reduce Home Energy Use

 There are all sorts of ways that you can use less power at home.
 Here are a few to get you started:

 - Switch to compact fluorescent or efficient LED light bulbs.

 - Turn off lights in rooms you’re not using